Battle of Athens (1946): Battle

-Then the dynamite was deployed.
-Bill White said, "We'd put two or three sticks of dynamite together and tape it together and put a cap in there and a fuse.
+The dynamite was then deployed.
+White said, "We'd put two or three sticks of dynamite together and tape it together and put a cap in there and a fuse.
 And we'd rear back and throw them.
 Well, we couldn't get them all the way to the jail, but we got them out to them cars.
 They'd blow them cars up in the air and turn them over and land them back on the top.
 Several cars down there were blowing up."
 That first bomb landed under Bob Dunn's cruiser, flipping it on its back.
-Bill White, commander of the "fighting bunch" knew the GIs had to do better: "I ... said, 'We're going to have to get some charges up there on that jail.'
+White knew the GIs had to do better: "I ... said, 'We're going to have to get some charges up there on that jail.'
 I said, 'Make a couple charges there....
 We'll go down there and we'll place some charges.'
 So I made up a couple charges and I crawled up and put a charge on the jailhouse porch."
-In fact three bombs went off almost simultaneously.
-One destroyed Mansfield's car, one landed on the jail porch roof, and one went off against the jail wall.
+One charge destroyed Mansfield's car, one landed on the jail porch roof, and one went off against the jail wall.
 The bombs caused some damage to the jail and scattered debris.

-As with the beginning of the battle, accounts of the end differ: American Heritage states, "In the end, the door of the jail was dynamited and breached.
+American Heritage states, "In the end, the door of the jail was dynamited and breached.
 The barricaded deputies—some with injuries—surrendered, and the ballot boxes were recovered."

-The New York Times observed in an article the night was "bloody" and that it ended after the GIs detonated three "home-made demolition charges".
+The New York Times reported the night was "bloody" and that it ended after the GIs detonated three "home-made demolition charges".